VUEngine/vuengine.github.io/documentation/tutorial/scores.md

 ## Event Listeners

 You should have already noticed that the disk moves back to the center of the screen after it has left it.
 This is the engine's streaming kicking in, which is implemented by the [Stage](/documentation/api/class-stage/) class.
-It is constantly checking which [Actors](/documentation/api/class-actor/) are out of bounds -within a tolerance margin configurable in the [StageSpec](/documentation/api/struct-stage-spec/)- to remove and destroy those that are beyond them, and is continually testing the entries in the **PongStageActors** array, too, in order to instantiate those [Actors](/documentation/api/class-actor/) that are within the screen bounds.
+It is constantly checking which [Actors](/documentation/api/class-actor/) are out of bounds -within a tolerance margin configurable in the [StageSpec](/documentation/api/struct-stage-spec/)- to remove and destroy those that are beyond them, and is continually testing the entries in the **PongStageActors** array too, in order to instantiate those [Actors](/documentation/api/class-actor/) that are within the screen bounds.
 This behavior can be modified by setting to `true` the flag in the entries of the **PongStageActors** array, but we will leave it as it is to avoid the need of writing code to detect when the disk abandons the screen and to move it back to the center of it.

 Since we know that the disk is being continually destroyed and created, we could exploit that to keep track of the score, we just need to know about both events.
-The way to do that is to add event listeners for two events: `kEventActorDeleted` and `kEventActorCreated`.
+The way to do that is to add event listeners for them: `kEventActorDeleted` and `kEventActorCreated`.

 To listen for the event when the disk is deleted, a listener has to be added on it.
 That is easy enough for the first instance of `Disk` that can be retrieved from the [Stage](/documentation/api/class-stage/) passed to the `PongManager`'s constructor.
-But it is not so easy to know about when a new instance is spawned since a listener cannot be added to instances of `Disk` that have not been created yet.
+But it is not so easy to know about when a new instance is spawned because a listener cannot be added to instances of `Disk` that have not been created yet.
 So, we have to instruct the [Stage](/documentation/api/class-stage/) to add the listener for us when the instance is ready by calling [Stage::addActorLoadingListener](/documentation/api/class-stage/), which will take care of adding the listener to the [Actor](/documentation/api/class-actor/) that has been created:

 ```cpp
 void PongManager::constructor(Stage stage)